Sweden Freight And Logistics Market Analysis by Mordor Intelligence

 Margin trends vary.
 Road carriers face higher capital outlays as they electrify fleets, yet lower fuel and maintenance expenses offset some costs.
 Maritime lines must factor ETS charges, nudging them toward LNG, methanol, or biodiesel.
 Air cargo operators embed sustainable aviation fuel surcharges in Scandinavia’s largest gateways.
 Forwarders are merging to fund visibility platforms that can span every mode.
 Warehouse operators invest heavily in robotics, trading higher capex for labor savings and improved throughput.

 Competition is fierce.
-PostNord commanded the highest segment share in 2023, trailed by DHL with second highest segment share.
+PostNord commanded the highest segment share in 2023, trailed by DHL with the second-highest segment share.
 Deutsche Bahn/DB Schenker, UPS, and FedEx each hold low-single-digit portions.
 Consolidation looms: DSV’s 2025 takeover of DB Schenker broadens cross-border parcel capacity.
 Technology is decisive in the current market.
 PostNord’s AI-enhanced Rosersberg sorter lifts hourly throughput 70%, raising accuracy to 99.8%.
 Operators race to electrify last-mile vans to satisfy city clean-air mandates.

-By Warehousing & Storage: Automation Transforms Operations
+By Warehousing and Storage: Automation Transforms Operations

 By Freight Transport Mode: Road Flexibility Meets Rail Sustainability